Skip to main content

 Chemical space

 Datagrok lets you analyze chemical space using distance-based dimensionality reduction algorithms, such as tSNE and UMAP.
-These algorithms use fingerprints to convert cross-similarities into 2D or 3D coordinates.
+These algorithms use fingerprints to convert cross-similarities into 2D coordinates.
 This allows to visualize the similarities between molecular structures and identify clusters of similar molecules, outliers, or patterns that might be difficult to detect otherwise.
 The results are visualized on the interactive scatter plot.

 chem-space